schell/zyghost-com/src/resume.md

 ### ![narrative.so logo](img/narrative-icon.svg) Narrative.so <time class="resume-date">Feb 2021 - Present</time>
 #### Senior Rust Software Engineer

-Immigrated to New Zealand! 🌴🇳🇿

-Authored a realtime image editing application in Rust using `wgpu`, `WGSL` and `WASM`.
+Reduced the time to deliver new AI models from R&D to production by 50%.

+Integrated batch processing of ONNX models into AI inference systems in Rust.

-Building and maintaining a cross-platform consumer application that performs AI inference on the edge.
+Optimized a cross-platform consumer application that performs AI inference on the edge, including

 * performance profiling and optimization
 * shipping new AI models and features
-* refactored build system using Rust `xtask`
+* refactored build systems to use Rust `xtask`

+Authored a realtime image editing application in Rust using `wgpu`, `WGSL` and `WASM`.

 ### ![formation.ai logo](img/formationai-logo.jpg) Formation.ai <time>Oct 2016 - Feb 2021 (4 years 5 months)</time>
 #### Senior Software Engineer

 Full stack engineering in Haskell using `reflex`.
 Rust, Go, AWS.

-Formation.ai was acquired by BCG and was formerly Takt.com.

 * single-handedly authored, deployed, and maintained a cloud-based template language interpreter in Rust that ran 24 million+ Starbucks req/day for 6 months - bug free!
 * built a fullstack application in Haskell to author Starbucks' Star Program offers.

+Formation.ai was acquired by BCG and was formerly Takt.com.

 ### ![syndeca.com logo](img/syndeca-logo.png) Syndeca.com <time>Apr 2010 - Oct 2016 (6 years 7 months)</time>
 #### Senior Developer